bartix3/galaxy-integration-steam/README.md

   `.venv/Scripts/activate`
 * Install the dev dependencies:<br>
   `pip install -r requirements/dev.txt`
-* NOTE: MacOS requires certifications.
+* NOTE: macOS requires certifications.
 We installed certifi, but it typically requires a symlink be added to your certificates, and that's not the case.
 If you installed the program from the pkg on python's website, it comes bundled with an `Install Certificates.command` that you can run.
 We have also provided a slimmed-down version of it, but it likely does not have permission to run.
 	- To User our version:<br/>
 	`chmod +x "Install Certificates.command"`<br/>
 	`./Install Certificates.command` You may need to allow it through gatekeeper. we recommend viewing the script before allowing it if you are uncomfortable with executing our script.
 It is copied directly from the python 3.7.9 pkg, we just remove the install certifi command (we already did that).